 Pic: Bestie Sherri and I. 20 years of treasured moments

 For years I struggled to tell my mother, more so I didn’t want her to be disappointed.
-I was scared, my mum was my everything, I couldn’t imagine what it would be like if I lost her for my sexual preference.
-I even went to her one day, “Mum can I ask you something?
-What would you do if Kelly was a lesbian?”
-She turned and said, she is my daughter and I would love her no matter what.
-Still for so long I couldn’t tell her.
-So one day Mum called me for my 22nd birthday as she lived in NSW by then.
+I was scared, my mum was my everything, I couldn’t imagine what it would be like if I lost her over my sexuality.
+So one day Mum called me for my 22nd birthday, as she had moved interstate.
 I had no intention telling her anything about me; I actually didn’t even have it in my mind at the time.
-However this is how the conversation goes,
+However this is how the conversation goes.

-Mum: Happy Birthday Son, have you had a good day?”
+Mum: “Happy Birthday Son, have you had a good day?”

-ME: Yeah I just got to Adelaide, going out to party tonight.
+ME: “Yeah I just got to Adelaide, going out to party tonight.”

-Mum: oh yeah?
-So you been kissing any girls lately?
+Mum: “Oh yeah?”
+“So you been kissing any girls lately?”

-Mum: What? you been kissing boys then?
+Mum: “What?
+Why? have you been kissing boys then?”
 (In a joking around way followed with a chuckle).

-Mum: Philip you’re not a poofter.
+Mum: “Philip you’re not a poofter.”
 (This conversation was priceless)

 A pause that lasted no more than 5 seconds felt like a life time, the thoughts that ran through my head in the short space of time was unbelievable.
 Then Mum spoke.

-Mum: As long as you’re happy and safe.
-You’re my son I love you.
+Mum: “As long as you’re happy and safe.
+You’re my son I love you.”